 Re-election races are generally thought to be a referendum on the incumbent.
 President Obama came into the general election campaign with a united Democratic party and a number of accomplishments, including the rescue of the auto industry and the passage of the Affordable Care Act.
 However, the economy was still weak and the opposition party was polarized and combative.
-Most econometric models gave the President a slight to moderate advantage for reelection.
+Most fundamentals-based models gave the President a slight to moderate advantage for re-election (Montgomery et al., 2012; Graefe et al., 2014).